klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

 ### Exercise 1: Updating the Game Page

-Your first task is to modify the game page to fetch both the game status and the user's guesses.
-This will allow you to determine whether the game is in progress, won, or lost, and render components accordingly.
+Your task is to modify the existing `GamePage` component to fetch the game status and guesses, and pass this information to the `GameBoard` component.
+You'll also add conditional rendering for the `GuessKeyboard` component.

 **Instructions:**

+1. **Update the Game Page File:**

-1. Open `src/app/game/[gameId]/page.tsx`.
+   - Open the file at `src/app/game/[gameId]/page.tsx`.

-2. Fetch both the `game` and `guesses` data from the server using the `api`.
+2. **Fetch Game and Guesses Data:**

+   - Use the `api` object to fetch both the game and guesses data.

+3. **Modify the `GamePage` Component:**

-3. Pass the `game.status` to the `GameBoard` component.
+   - Pass the game status and guesses to the `GameBoard` component.
-4. Conditionally render the `GuessKeyboard` component only if the game is in progress.
+   - Add conditional rendering for the `GuessKeyboard` component.

 **Hints:**

+- Use `await api.games.getById(gameId)` to fetch the game data.
+- Use `await api.guesses.findByGameId(gameId)` to fetch the guesses data.
+- The `GuessKeyboard` should only be rendered if the game status is "in_progress".
-- Since this is a server component, you can directly fetch data using the `api` without hooks.
+- Remember that this is a server component, so you can use `async/await` directly in the component function.
-- Use conditional rendering to display the keyboard only when `game.status` is `"in_progress"`.
-- This approach is similar to how you might fetch data and conditionally render components in Angular templates.

-Here's a starting point for your updated game page:
+Here's a starting point for your updated `GamePage` component:

 ```typescript
 // src/app/game/[gameId]/page.tsx